dentarg/auth0-blog/_posts/2017-12-05-developing-restful-apis-with-hapijs.markdown

 * age
 * image

-Create an `src` directory in the root folder.
+Create a `src` directory in the root folder.
 Move into the `src` directory and create two folders, `controllers` and `models` respectively.

 * The `controllers` folder will house the logic of saving and retrieving data from the database.
 * The `models` folder will house the schema for the Dog API.